Site Loader

 First Stage: Application Registration and Validation (Week 1)

-• Your application is submitted to the local authority.
+• We submit your application to the local authority.

 • A validation team meticulously checks for all required documents: